nycmeshnet/nycmesh.net/content/faq/index.md

 *   within range of a supernode or hub node
 *   close to a LinkNYC kiosk

 If any of the above are true, there is a good chance you will be able to connect to NYC Mesh.
 Fill out the [join form](/join) and we will assess your location.
-If we need more information, we may ask you to take a picture or panorama from your window or rooftop.
+We will also ask you to take a picture or panorama from your window or rooftop.

 Some additional things you can do to determine if you are in a coverage zone: